saucermanlab/Liu-et-al-Macrophage-Network/README.md

+The code and the necessary inputs used in the manuscript are illustrated here.
+Please refer to saucermanlab/Netflux for the LDE model generation.

 * Please make sure the working directory is set to the correct path (folder Liu-et-al-Macrophage-Network) before running the codes.

 ./Model Simulation/M1_M2_Validation.m

 This script generates model responses to LPS+IFNg and IL4 stimulation.
 The output includes Fig 2A and 2B.

 	Input: ./Input/
 			mac validation sum M1.xlsx
 			mac validation sum M2.xlsx